gmiretzky/IPCam_Records_Backup/README.md

 This powershell script was build to allow downloading of video records from a Reolink camera.

+There is a configuration file and a device list file.

-It is still under developing.
+This is still under build - should be consider as beta only.